-Not all cars are the same – there are a number of different fitments for headlight bulbs – H7, H4 and H11 (among others), so you can’t just go and pick any bulb you fancy – it needs to be the right style – if you’re not sure, there are plenty of places that will either check compatibility, or tell you what you need – the owners manual would be the first choice.
+Not all cars are the same.
+There are a number of different sizes for headlight bulbs – H7, H4, and H11 (among others).
+So, you can’t just go and pick any bulb you fancy.
+It needs to be the right style.

-If you’ve bought one of the expensive halogen headlight bulbs, be aware that the natural oil from the skin can damage it – creating a hotspot which will lead to premature failure, so you should always try and avoid touching the glass segment of any halogen bulb with your bare hands, and if you do, a wipe with some sort of towel would be advisable.
+If you’ve bought one of the expensive halogen headlight bulbs, be aware that the natural oil from the skin can damage it.
+It creates a hotspot which will lead to premature failure.
+You should always try and avoid touching the glass segment of any halogen bulb with your bare hands.
+And if you do, a wipe with some sort of towel would be advisable.

-Some bulbs are dual element – meaning they have the dipped/main filament on the one bulb, while others are single filament, again, this gets back to fitment – check yours if you’re unsure.
+Some bulbs are dual-element.
+This means they have the dipped/main filament on the one bulb.
+Others are single filament.
+Again, this has to do with fitting – check yours if you’re unsure.

 Despite being a simple thing, with just one connector, fitting a bright headlamp bulb can sometimes be difficult.
-On some cars, you may find the air cleaner housing in the way, or battery, or any of the incidental systems, but assuming that you can get to the rear of the headlight, it’s relatively straightforward.
+On some cars, you may find the air cleaner housing in the way, or battery, or any of the incidental systems.
+However, assuming that you can get to the rear of the headlight, it’s relatively straightforward.

-You’ll need to remove the rubber or plastic cover that seals the rear of the headlight, (always make sure you put it back – it keeps all manner of debris from entering the headlight unit), and you should be able to see the back of the bulb/wiring connector and typically, a metal spring clip which holds it all together.
+You’ll need to remove the rubber or plastic cover that seals the rear of the headlight.
+Just remember to put it back.
+It keeps all manner of debris from entering the headlight unit.
+You should be able to see the back of the bulb/wiring connector and typically, a metal spring clip that holds it all together.

 Remove the wiring connector before the spring clip (the clip helps to hold the bulb firm while you’re pulling the wiring off), then undo the spring clip.
 Once the clip is undone, you should be able to move the bulb easily.
 Just swap the new brighter headlight bulb with the old, making sure to note how the bulb fits – which orientation.